Most Gulf bourses rise; Saudi hits 5-month low

-Most stock markets in the Gulf reversed early losses to end higher on Thursday, ahead of key U.S. inflation data this week, while the Saudi index hit more than a five-month low.
+DUBAI: Most stock markets in the Gulf reversed early losses to end higher on Thursday, ahead of key US inflation data this week, while the Saudi index hit more than a five-month low.

 The Qatari benchmark index rose 0.4% after dropping to its lowest in nearly four years at yesterday’s close.
 The index was lifted by a 4.2% increase in Qatar National Bank, the region’s largest lender, and a 4% gain in Gulf International Services.